denten-books/plain-text/1-chapter.md

 elementary number theory.
 But the problem turned out to be less important than the general shape of his solution.[^ln1-anticipate] He imagined a mechanism that solves a theoretical problem.
+His solution thus touched upon not just the theory of mathematics, but on the *action* of symbolic thought in the world.
+His imagined machine could read, write, and in some sense, understand symbols.
+In other words, it was able to transition from some form of representational, internal "mental" states into the corresponding non-representational external states of the mechanism.
+Turing's later work suggests that his use of cognitive language throughout "On Computable Numbers" was not accidental, and that he meant it to define sentience more generally [@turing_computing_1950].

-His solution thus touched upon not just the theory of mathematics, but the nature of symbolic thought itself.
-His imagined machine was ultimately a generalized reader and writer.
-His later work suggests that he meant it to define sentience more generally [@turing_computing_1950], but then, on the eve of World War II, Turing merely imagined a thing that could explore the limits of theory, and a theory that brought into being an entirely new class of things.
-When it became a thing, Turing's machine changed the nature of war: used at first to break encrypted military communications and then to compute missile trajectories.
-But as I will argue here, Turing's machine also changed humanity's relationship with symbolic thought.
-And unless we understand Turing's legacy beyond war-making, we risk limiting its creative potential to the mechanisms of destruction.
+Reconstructing the influence of Wittgenstein's thought on Turing confirms the place of Turing's "On Computability" in the conversation about language, pain, and cognition.
+Seen in the light of Wittgenstein's philosophy, Turing's work and consequently the early history of computing acquires a broader connotation, beyond the narrow confines of the *Entscheidungsproblem* the paper paper was meant to address explicitly.
+In 1936, on the eve of World War II, Turing imagined more than a formula: it was a thing that could explore the limits of theory, and a theory that identified a new class of emerging things.
+Through Turing's well-documented involvement in Government Code and Cypher School (GC&CS) at Bletchley Park, actual Turing machines changed the nature of war: used at first to break encrypted military communications and then to compute missile trajectories.
+But as I will argue here, Turing machines also changed humanity's relationship with symbolic thought.
+And unless we understand Turing's legacy beyond war-making, we risk limiting its creative potential to mechanisms of destruction.

+Let us be clear about one point at the outset: Turing did not "invent" the computer.
+Rather I see his hypothetical machine as the culmination of a long-standing thought experiment, passed to him through Wittgenstein's lectures.
+It was also a minimally viable blueprint for a class of already existing devices, used for communication and control.
+Turing's minimally viable schematics gave a succinct formula to what we now call simply "programming" and "computers."
+The nature of programming, as is the case with the operation of any recipe, script, or formula, is to enact delayed action at a distance.
+To "program" a rudimentary toaster, for example, is to displace some measure of volition (I want toast) to an inanimate object.
+Should I die in the process of toast-making, the toaster will still carry the action of making toast to its logical conclusion.

+Delay and displacement of human will reside at the heart of humanity's unease with computation.
+But, note that such remote volitional properties are not confined to the autonomous movement of mechanisms.
+The problem of symbolic displacement presents itself already in the invention of writing.
+Recall for example the famous *pharmakon* passage from Plato's *Phaedrus*, discussed so eloquently in Jacques Derrida's *Dissemination*.
+At the conclusion of the dialog, King Thamus objects to the technology (*ta tekhnēs*) of the written word, as he believes it will foster forgetfulness in the people who use it.
+Plato writes: "Their faith in extrinsic writing [*graphō exōthen*], through othered marks [*allotrion tupōn*] will diminish their intrinsic [*endothen autous*] capacity to remember" [@plato_plato_????].[^ln1-platotr] Plato thus contrasts the exterior figure [*graphō exōthen*] with the intrinsic [*endothen*] human capacity to remember.
+The Greek *tupōn*, related to the English "type," literally means an impression.
+And in this case it is "othered"
+[*allotrion*]: it comes from without.
+It is such remote impression of others' thoughts that Thamus finds objectionable.
+True memory and thought for him must come from within.
+This is why Socrates asks Phaedrus to stop reciting a speech the young man heard earlier and memorized.
+Mechanical reproduction by rote memory does not equate to what we would call today "critical thinking."
+The symbol must be properly internalized, leaving an appropriate change in the mental state.
+And this mechanism of internalization is what Turing describes in his paper.

+I revisit the lines from Plato's well-worn dialogue because Turing's paper presents considerable difficulties to the non-mathematically-inclined reader.
+Yet it becomes more accessible when considered in the philosophic lineage of Plato, Wittgenstein, and Derrida: all three concerned with the movement of inscription between internal and external spaces.
+I want us to view computers and programming as a continuation of a persistant thought about the ultimate nature of understanding.
+What does it mean to understand?---that is the larger question that Turing addresses.
+As we will see in the following passages, a direct connection exists between Wittgenstein's hermeneutics and Turing's ideas about computation.
+Steeped in the intellectual context of Cambridge, the evolution of their thought overlaps the search for intrinsic structure in fields as diverse as literary studies and anthropology.
+Turing's ideas about symbolic manipulation acquire a new meaning when considered against the background of formalism and structuralism, developing in Europe at the same time.

-Turing's paper presents considerable difficulties to the non-mathematically-inclined reader.
-Yet, it continues to be a source of debate, misunderstanding, and controversy exactly because it does not fit neatly into the history of mathematics.
+It is precisely because Turing paper left so much non-mathematical residue in the wake of its publication that it continued to be a source of debate, misunderstanding, and controversy over time and to the present day.
 Consider the following attempts to describe the essence of Turing computation:

 > Turing machine, n.
-A notional computing machine for performing simple reading, writing, and
+A notional computing machine for performing simple
-> shifting operations in accordance with a prescribed set of rules, invoked in
+> reading, writing, and shifting operations in accordance with a prescribed set
-> theories of computability and automata [_turing_2015].
+> of rules, invoked in theories of computability and automata [_turing_2015].

 > a criterion [...] that it shall be possible to to devise a computing machine,
 > occupying a finite space, and with working parts of finite size